Product marketing is essential, even if you only sell one or two products at your organization.

-One of the main roles you have as a product marketer is to define a specific target audience and create buyer personas for the product being sold (different products will likely have different target audiences).
+As a product marketer, one of the main roles you have is to define a specific target audience and create buyer personas for the product being sold (different products will likely have different target audiences).
 This is the first step to marketing your product.

-By understanding your customers and their needs, challenges, and pain points, you’ll be able to ensure all aspects of your product marketing strategy (as in, the rest of the steps we’ll define below) are tailored to that target customer and persona.
-This way, the product and the marketing content that’s created for the product will resonate with your audience.
+By understanding your customers and their needs, challenges, and pain points, you’ll be able to end that all aspects of your product marketing strategy (as in the rest of the steps we’ll define below) are tailored to that target customer and persona.
+This way, the product and the marketing content created for the product will resonate with your audience.

 2. Determine the positioning and messaging to set your product apart.

 However, that doesn't necessarily mean you’ve differentiated yourself from your competitors.
-After all, they are your competitors because they solve the needs of your customers in a similar way to your company.
+After all, they are your competitors because they solve your customers' needs in a similar way to your company.

 The key to setting your product apart is positioning (which we touched on earlier) and messaging.
-Positioning and messaging answers key questions your customers might have about your product and what makes it unique and then turns those answers into the main points behind your product’s marketing strategy.
+Posi—positioningessaging answers key questions your customers might have about your product and what makes it unique and th,en turns those answers into the main points behind your product’s marketing strategy.

 It’s your job as the product marketer to ensure your customers and audience know the answers to these questions and don't have to dig around for (or make assumptions about) them.

-Examples of questions you’ll need to answer to develop your product’s positioning and messaging include:
+Examples of questions you’ll need to answer to develop your product’s positioning and messaging include the following:

-- What will our customers get out of our product that they cannot get from our competitors’ products?
+What will our fromers get out of our product that they cannot get from our competitors’ products?

-Once you’ve answered these questions, you can compile these responses into one, impactful, and shareable statement that captures your positioning and messaging as a whole.
-To do this, follow these steps:
+Once you’ve answered these questions, you can compile these responses into one, impactful and shareable statement that captures your positioning and messaging To do this, follow these steps:

-- Ensure the tone of your statement captures the tone of your brand.
+Ensure the tone of your statement captures the style of your brand.

 This allows you to ensure the entire company is consistent in the content and information they share about your product.
 Additionally, you can provide this information to your support team if you think it’s necessary, as they may be fielding support calls and working with your customers who’ve already invested in the product.